feram18/led-stock-ticker/README.md

 ## Limitations
 [Twelve Data]'s Basic (free) tier only allows for 8 API requests per minute, with a maximum of 800 API requests a day.
-Assuming that the board will be in use during regular trading hours (9:30 AM to 4:00 PM EST - U.S. stock market), the software will refresh the price data at least every 90 seconds.
-This is to ensure the API's request limit is not exceeded while real-time prices are available (regular stock market trading hours).
+Assuming that the board will be in use during regular trading hours (9:30 AM to 4:00 PM EST - U.S. stock market), the software will calculate an appropriate refresh rate to ensure the API's request limit is not exceeded while real-time prices are available (regular stock market trading hours).

-[comment]: <> (In addition, [Twelve Data] only provides real-time prices during regular trading hours, meaning that the API does not)

-[comment]: <> (reflect changes in the price happening after hours &#40;between 4:00 PM and 9:30 AM EST&#41;.)
+The refresh rate will depend on (1) the time you initiate the software, and (2) the number of symbols you have indicated on your `config.json` file.
+For example, if you start the software at 09:30AM, and there is only one symbol, the price will be updated every ~30 seconds, whereas if you have eight symbols, the prices will be updated every ~4 minutes.

 ## License
 GNU General Public License v3.0